claritychallenge/clarity/recipes/cad2/task1/ConvTasNet/README.md

 This recipe contains the necessary content to replicate the separation models used in CAD2-Task1.

 - The system is based on Asteroid Source Separation system.
-- ConvTasNet implementation is based on stereo adaptation by Alexandre Defossez. https://github.com/facebookresearch/demucs/blob/v1/demucs/tasnet.py
+- ConvTasNet implementation is based on stereo adaptation by Alexandre Defossez "https://github.com/facebookresearch/demucs/blob/v1/demucs/tasnet.py"
-- Evaluation logic is based on https://github.com/asteroid-team/asteroid/blob/master/egs/musdb18/X-UMX/eval.py
+- Evaluation logic is based on "https://github.com/asteroid-team/asteroid/blob/master/egs/musdb18/X-UMX/eval.py"
-- Dataloader is based on https://github.com/asteroid-team/asteroid/blob/master/asteroid/data/musdb18_dataset.py
+- Dataloader is based on "https://github.com/asteroid-team/asteroid/blob/master/asteroid/data/musdb18_dataset.py"

 You can replicate the Causal and Non-Causal model by running:
 * **To replicate the Non-Causal model**